Azeezat-git/http-echo/README.md

 The CICD file was created to push to both prod and dev environments, depending on the git branch ref.
 The file consisted of 2 stages for each env.
 Each stage has multiple steps.

-1.)
-Building and testing: This covers checkout, credentials configuration, formatting, validating, planning, and applying infrastructure files which are in the terraform directory
+1.) **_Building and testing_**: This covers checkout, credentials configuration, formatting, validating, planning, and applying infrastructure files which are in the terraform directory

-2.)
-Deployment: This stage covers pulling, tagging, and pushing the docker image to ECR.
+2.) **_Deployment_**: This stage covers pulling, tagging, and pushing the docker image to ECR.
 Furthermore, it updates the task definition file with the image ID and deploys it to the ECS cluster.

 If the `github.ref=='refs/heads/main'` on push, the workflow triggers an approval process, where the reviewer gets an email.
 The deployment can only be continued upon approval